 As you can see, the new watch fallows all the family traits of the Maestro series.
-It is equipped with slightly exaggerated Breguet hands and sports 11 italicized Arabic numerals that, too, look like they were influenced by the famous Swiss watchmaking house.
-Their deep blue color looks very contrast on a white mother-of-pearl background of the dial, and are just a shade or two lighter than the moon-phase disk.
+It is equipped with slightly exaggerated Breguet hands and sports 11 italicized Arabic numerals that, too, look like they were influenced by the legendary watchmaking house.
+Their deep blue color looks contrast on a white mother-of-pearl background of the dial, and are just a shade or two lighter than the moon-phase disk.

 The familiar sunray guilloche pattern in the center gives the timekeeper’s watch a jovial, almost playful appearance, visually balances the 31 small numerals that comprise the traditional circular calendar and also perfectly mirrors the 68 small diamonds that decorate the gadget’s polished steel bezel.